- News & Events

 Brooks Hall, 202434-924-7048

 The cross-cultural fieldwork encounter is of course a key arena in which problems of social process become consequential, whether one is describing an unstudied culture as anthropologists did in the past, or documenting an endangered language as linguists are doing today.
-My own firsthand field experience has provided me with a special vantage point from which to revisit the publications and unpublished archive of two scholars who conducted research on Arapesh language and culture before me, Reo Fortune and Margaret Mead.
+My own field experience has provided me with a vantage point from which to revisit the publications and unpublished archive of two scholars who conducted research on Arapesh language and culture before me, Reo Fortune and Margaret Mead.
 Mead and Fortune did fieldwork on Arapesh together, yet they drew radically different conclusions from their experiences.
-In collaboration with Ira Bashkow (Dobrin and Bashkow 2006, Bashkow and Dobrin 2007, Dobrin and Bashkow 2010a,b), I have been studying the interpersonal and intercultural factors that led to this divergence of interpretation, and thinking about what this case means for the creation of knowledge about other social worlds.
+In collaboration with Ira Bashkow (Dobrin and Bashkow 2006, Bashkow and Dobrin 2007, Dobrin and Bashkow 2010a,b), I have been studing the interpersonal and intercultural factors that led to this divergence of interpretation, and thinking about what this case means for the creation of knowledge about other social worlds.

 Structural linguistics, Melanesian language and culture, history of anthropology, language shift, language documentation and description.

 2014 - Language Shift in an ‘Importing Culture’: The Cultural Logic of the Arapesh Roads.
 In Peter K. Austin and Julia Sallabank, eds., Endangered Languages: Beliefs and Ideologies in Language Documentation and Revitalization, pp. 125-148.
 Proceedings of the British Academy 199.
 London: Oxford University Press.

 2014 (with Gary Holton) - The Documentation Lives a Life of Its Own: The Temporal Transformation of Two Endangered Language Archive Projects.
 Museum Anthropology Review 7(1-2):140-154.